UN System Procurement Statistics Report - 2006

 To obtain more complete reporting on operational activities, data on other components of technical cooperation, such as project personnel, United Nations Volunteers and fellowships was included as from 1991.
 Experience has shown that it has proven very difficult for a great number of agencies and UNDP field office to provide data on personnel components in the required format.
 Several UN agencies encounter difficulties in apportioning cost of the personnel components in view of insufficient links between administrative and financial records.
 Resulting in less then representative data being available for presentation in the Annual Statistical Report.

-Statistical data on procurement of goods and services and the personnel components for operational activities are requested from 42 UN organizations as well as by UNDP’s network of Country Offices.
+Statistical data on procurement of goods and services and the personnel components for operational activities are requested from UN organizations.
 To facilitate collection and compilation of the large number of data, IAPSO provides pro-forma tables available from the IAPSO website or on diskette, together with instructions for completing the reporting requirements.

 Data collection from UN agencies involves processing of reports on procurement of goods and services received from supply divisions and procurement units.
 Data on procurement is reported based on country of procurement for goods and country of head office for services.
 Moreover, procurement orders and contracts for services are reported on the basis of contract amount and not on expenditures incurred.
 It is, at the present time, not feasible for most UN agencies to report data based on country of origin of goods nor on actual expenditures.